ddev/ddev/docs/content/users/usage/architecture.md

     For example, if you see a `solr` directory, it probably pertains to a custom Solr [add-on service](../extend/additional-services.md).

 `addon-metadata` directory
 : Contains metadata about add-on services that have been added to the project.
-This allows commands like `ddev get --installed` and `ddev get --remove` to work, see [Viewing and removing add-ons](../extend/additional-services.md#viewing-and-removing-installed-add-ons).
+This allows commands like `ddev get --installed` and `ddev get --remove` to work, see [Managing Installed Add-Ons](../extend/additional-services.md#managing-installed-add-ons).

 `apache` directory
-: Default Apache configuration when using `webserver_type: apache-fpm`, which [can be customized](../extend/customization-extendibility.md#providing-custom-apache-configuration).
+: Default Apache configuration when using `webserver_type: apache-fpm`, which [can be customized](../extend/customization-extendibility.md#custom-apache-configuration).

 `commands` subdirectories
 : Project custom [shell commands](../extend/custom-commands.md) that can run on the host or inside a container.